 This is the before of the cabinet…

-I ripped off the backing and this is the glue mess that I was left with…I scraped off what I could and then painted over it ( 5 coats) with Dove White Behr paint color matched from Benjamin Moore.
+I ripped off the backing and this is the glue mess that I was left with…I scraped off what I could and then painted over it with my chalk paint recipe.
 I then ripped off the corner trim on the inside so I could have more of a clean line look with no rounded corners.

 There was a gap on both ends that I cut a 1×10 board to fit and then used screws to attach it.